CodingGuilhem/Alignement-project/README.md

 # Alignement-project
-Code for an optimal alignement like needlemann and Wunsh
+Code for an optimal alignement like Needlemann and Wunsh